comprobo25/comprobo25.github.io/How to/run_the_neato_simulator.md

 $ roslaunch neato_gazebo neato_dh.launch
 {% endhighlight %}

-<p>If you want to create your own world, you can put the Neato in an empty world and then follow our instructions for <a href="#populating-the-simulated-world">popuating your own world</a>.</p>
+<p>If you want to create your own world, you can put the Neato in an empty world and then follow our instructions for <a href="#populating-the-simulated-world">populating your own world</a>.</p>

 {% highlight console %}
 $ roslaunch neato_gazebo neato_empty_world.launch